 Zener diodes work based on the principle of avalanche or zener breakdown.
 When the reverse bias voltage exceeds the zener voltage, the diode starts conducting, maintaining a nearly constant voltage across its terminals.
 This allows it to regulate voltage and provide a stable reference voltage.

-What are the main applications of zener diodes?
+What are the main applications of Zener diodes?

-Zener diodes find various applications in electronics, including voltage regulation, voltage reference, overvoltage protection, signal clipping and limiting, waveform shaping, and as noise suppressors.
+Zener diodes find various applications in electronics, including voltage regulation, voltage reference, overvoltage protection, signal clipping and limiting, waveform shaping, and noise suppressors.
 They are commonly used in power supplies, voltage regulators, and communication circuits.

 How do I select the right zener diode for my application?